IGME-202-2231/Shoot-Em-Up/README.md

 ### Controls

 -   Movement
-    -   Up:
+    -   Up: W / Up Arrow
-    -   Down:
+    -   Down: S / Down Arrow
-    -   Left:
+    -   Left: A / Left Arrow
-    -   Right:
+    -   Right: D / Right Arrow
--   Fire:
+-   Fire: Space

 ## You Additions

-_List out what you added to your game to make it different for you_ I will create the assets for the game including player ship, projectiles, and enemies
+I will create the assets for the game including player ship, projectiles, and enemies

 ## Sources

--   _List all project sources here –models, textures, sound clips, assets, etc._
--   _If an asset is from the Unity store, include a link to the page and the author’s name_
+- All assets were drawn by me.

 ## Known Issues

-_List any errors, lack of error checking, or specific information that I need to know to run your program_
+No Known errors in game

 ### Requirements not completed

-_If you did not complete a project requirement, notate that here_
+I utilized RigidBodies for player and enemy firing rather than vector based movement